Course Descriptions for BIOL 2401

 This is a Texas Common Course Number.
 This is a Core Curriculum course selected by the colleges of DCCCD.

 Prerequisite Required: BIOL 1406 with a grade of "C" or better within the last three years or satisfactory score on the Biology CLEP exam.
+We strongly recommend that you successfully complete BIOL 1406 prior to enrolling.
+Students must be college ready in reading and writing.
+BIOL 1406 with a grade of "C" or better within the last three years or satisfactory score on the Biology CLEP exam.
 Students must be college level ready in Reading and Writing.

-Course Description: Anatomy and Physiology I is the first part of a two course sequence.
-It is a study of the structure and function of the human body including cells, tissues and organs of the following systems: integumentary, skeletal, muscular, nervous and special senses.
-The lab provides a hands-on learning experience for exploration of human system components and basic physiology.
-Emphasis is on interrelationships among systems and regulation of physiological functions involved in maintaining homeostasis.
+Course Description: This course is a study of the structure and function of human anatomy, including tissues; the integumentary and musculoskeletal systems; and the nervous system.
+Emphasis is on structure, function, and the interrelationships of the human systems.
+Content may be either integrated or specialized.
 This is a transferable Major’s course intended for those seeking to complete a Bachelor's Degree.
 (3 Lec., 3 Lab.)

 Coordinating Board Academic Approval Number 2607075103

 This Course Description includes updates that were added after it was originally published on June 11, 2015.
 (Original) | (Current)

 Designated by the Texas Higher Education Coordinating Board for transfer among community colleges and state public four year colleges and universities as freshman and sophomore general education courses.

 Designated by the Texas Higher Education Coordinating Board as workforce education (technical) courses offered for credit and CEUs (Continuing Education Units).
 While these courses are designed to transfer among state community colleges, they are not designed to automatically transfer to public four-year colleges and universities.